beeauvin/Sable/SablePulse/readme.md

 ### Pulsable

-The `Pulsable` protocol defines requirements for types that can be sent through the system:
+The `Pulsable` protocol defines requirements for types that can be used as pulse data:

 ```swift
 public protocol Pulsable: Sendable, Equatable, Copyable, Codable, Hashable {}